XENONnT/admix/docs/usage.rst

 |                 | 1b5049362ecbd                            |              |                                |                                |
 +-----------------+------------------------------------------+--------------+--------------------------------+--------------------------------+

-The location must be definied according to the definition in the *template.config* configuration file.
-An example for an inidivdual plugin looks like:
+The location must be defined according to the definition in the *template.config* configuration file.
+An example for an individual plugin looks like:

 .. code-block:: json